cksystemsgroup/scalloc/README.md

     cd scalloc
     git checkout release

-Then buildig is as easy as
+Then building is as easy as

     ./autogen.sh
     ./configure